 - Add visual aids: Use screen sharing or simple slides to reinforce key points.
 For example, in a lesson about photo composition, you could show examples of well-framed and poorly framed shots.

-Break your videos into smaller segments, each lasting 5–15 minutes, to keep the content manageable and help learners stay engaged.
+You can break your videos into smaller segments, each lasting 5-15 minutes, to keep the content manageable and support active learning.

 3.2 Design Visual Aids